michielkoens/RepData_PeerAssessment1/PA1_template.md

 ##                  (Other)   :15840
 ```

 Now we can recalculate the average total steps per day, and the median and average over the 2 months period.
-The results are not very different from the original results.
-It seems that the missing values are not concentrated in days with a high or low number of steps.
+The average is the same, because whole days were missing and the missing values have been filled with averages of non-missing data.
+The median moved slightly and now matches the average; the days with missing data were filled with average values adding weight to the average in the calculation of the median.

 ```r